How Much Money Does Disney World Make A Day?

 Often an overlooked area of potential earnings, Disney can rake in tons of cash on their parking.
 In addition to having to pay for each day parking at a theme park, Disney has also started charging resort guests to park their vehicles at their hotels.

-More and more guests have their own cars or a rental car nowadays since Disney no longer offers its free Magical Express transportation to and from the airport to resort guests.
+More and more guests have their own cars or rental cars nowadays since Disney no longer offers its free Magical Express transportation to and from the airport to resort guests.

-Early in January of 2023, Disney has announced they will no longer charge guests overnight parking at Disney owned resorts.
-This does not change the Swan & Dolphin resort, as they are operated by Marriott.
+In January 2023, Disney announced they would no longer charge guests overnight parking at Disney-owned resorts.
+This does not change the Swan & Dolphin resort, as Marriott operates them.

 Parking at the Swan and Dolphin Resorts are even higher than Disney resorts.

 Parking costs are now a whopping $25 per day at the parks, and it’s a good guess to say that around 50% of visitors will have to pay for it, so we’ll add $13 to our total for a single visitor.
-Altogether, that’s easily more than a half million dollars for Magic Kingdom’s parking earnings per day.
+Altogether, that’s easily more than a half million dollars for Magic Kingdom’s daily parking earnings.

 Food

-With the strategy of getting visitors into the park spending as much as possible, food prices have also risen.
-It’s a safe estimate to say that each guest might buy a coffee, a snack, and a quick service lunch and dinner during their day at a park.
-Keep in mind that of course some guests will be spending much more on sit-down dining experiences, such as dining with characters and princesses, which will end up costing much more.
+Food prices have also risen with the strategy of getting visitors into the park, spending as much as possible.
+It’s a safe estimate to say that guests might buy a coffee, a snack, and a quick service lunch and dinner during their day at a park.
+Keep in mind that of course, some guests will be spending much more on sit-down dining experiences, such as dining with characters and princesses, which will end up costing much more.

 Lodging

-Disney resorts also add to their operating income because they charge for hotel rooms for those who wish to stay on the property.
-Most people will book 3-5 room nights on a property once they purchase their tickets to Disney’s parks, so this adds even more value to their offerings.
-The average daily hotel room rates will vary depending on the time of year, but it’s expected to pay at least $75+ on a daily basis when staying at a Disney World property.
+Disney resorts also add to their operating income because they charge hotel rooms for those wishing to stay on the property.
+Most people will book 3-5 room nights on a property once they purchase their tickets to Disney’s parks, adding even more value to their offerings.
+The average hotel room rates will vary depending on the time of year, but it’s expected to pay at least $75+ daily when staying at a Disney World property.

 Merchandise